Bereavement Support

 Talking to someone outside your family or circle of friends may help you better understand your feelings and manage your difficult circumstances.

-How our counselling could help you
+How our counselling service could help you

 "There were lots of tears, some laughter but I was able to understand why it had taken me so long to accept that counselling was needed and also to realise that it was okay to feel the way I did and that there wasn’t a time frame for grief.
 I’m certainly glad I approached MND Scotland for support, it wasn’t easy for me to do that, but I’m glad I did."